 - Pain and suffering

 The Pennsylvania wrongful death statute includes a survival action.
 This allows survivors to pursue a personal injury claim that the deceased would have been able to make, had he or she lived.
 Proceeds from the wrongful death and survival actions are distributed differently.
 Attorney Richard Stoloff can explain the details to you.

 Do not delay in contacting an attorney.
-In both states, you only have two years from the date of your family member’s death to file a wrongful death claim.
+In both New Jersey and Pennsylvania, you only have two years from the date of your family member’s death to file a wrongful death claim.